 At Jefferies Solicitors, we take great pride in helping victims of spinal injuries get the compensation they deserve for their injuries.
 A compensation claim covers so much more than the initial pain and suffering; it allows victims access to specialist treatments they need to aid in their recovery, covers any financial loss if they are no longer able to work and helps cover the costs of any modifications throughout the home.

-If you have suffered a spinal cord injury (SCI) contact the expert spinal injury solicitors at Jefferies and get your compensation claim started today.
+If you have suffered a spinal cord injury (SCI), contact the expert spinal injury solicitors at Jefferies and start your compensation claim today.
 It costs nothing to enquire and all claims are handled on a no win, no fee basis.
 Your best interests and the best interests of your family are at the heart of everything we do.

 TYPES OF SPINAL INJURY

-Here at Jefferies Solicitors, we specialise in all manner of spinal injury compensation claims, helping victims get the compensation they deserve to aid them on their road to recovery.
+Here at Jefferies Solicitors, we specialise in all manner of spinal injury claims.
 Due to our vast amount of experience in dealing with spinal injury compensation claims and through our work with leading medical professionals, we are the right choice when it comes to choosing a legal firm with the right experience, legal knowledge and understanding of how spinal injuries affect victims, their families and the best course of action to achieve a positive outcome.
 Contact a member of our team today on 0800 342 3206 or fill out our online form and a member of our team will call you at a time that suits you.

 What are the different types of spinal injury?